 The iPad’s capacitive touchscreen supports drawing with your fingers or with a specially designed stylus such as the Wacom Bamboo Stylus, although neither method is very precise.
 On the software side, try GoodNotes for a comprehensive solution with PDF and Office annotation, or PenUltimate which is simpler but can integrate with EverNote.

 If you prefer yelling at your iPad, More Fun With Siri Dictation by Jim Rhoades lists numerous voice commands for punctuation and text formatting that are recognized by Siri on iPhone and dictation on iPad.
 Any application with a text edit box should accept these commands.

-Sound – On Windows, I’m using Sennheiser HD 380 Pro headphones connected to an Asus Xonar DGX sound card.
+Sound – On Windows, I’m using the closed Sennheiser HD 380 Pro headphones connected to an Asus Xonar DGX sound card.
 Please see my review for more information and installation tips.

 This section gives my recommendations for basic applications on Microsoft Windows and Apple iOS, as well as cross-platform web utilities.

 Book & PDF — On Windows, Reading PDF Documents details my recommendations for PDF readers.

 On any desktop system, the free e-book manager Calibre can display and convert between all common formats, including Amazon’s proprietary Kindle format.
 An indispensable tool for non-Kindle readers, and quite useful for anyone with lots of e-books.

 On iOS, Apple’s free iBooks may be adequate for occasional use, but you can do better if you don’t need iBooks Store access.
 Marvin by Appstafarian specializes in DRM-free EPUB and offers a great deal of options for reading, annotation, and organization, including synchronization with Calibre.